rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_model.md

 ```
 * Enter the command "sh testm.sh".
 34 tests fail because of the initial relationship test fixtures.
 Note that in the file test/fixtures/relationships.yml, the follower_id and followed_id in both relationships is 1.
 The cascade of failures is to be expected.
 * In the file test/fixtures/relationships.yml, change the value of the followed_id to 2.
 (Keep the value of the follower_id at 1.)
 Enter the command "sh testm.sh".
 The 34 tests should fail again.
 * In the file test/fixtures/relationships.yml, edit the values of the parameters in the relationship "two".
 Change the value of the follower_id to 2 and the value of the followed_id to 1.
 (This is the inverse of the values of the parameters in the relationship "one".
 Enter the command "sh testm.sh".
-Now only 4 tests fail, the ones requiring a follower_id and followed_id.
+Now only the last 4 new model tests fail.
 This provides confirmation that the modifications you made in the db/migrate/[timestamp]_create_relationships.rb file work at enforcing the uniqueness of each relationship.
 * Remove the default relationship test fixtures by entering the following command:
 ```
 echo '# empty' > test/fixtures/relationships.yml
 ```
 * Enter the command "sh testm.sh".
-The same 4 relationship model tests fail.
+Two tests fail.
 * In the app/models/relationship.rb file, add the line "#" immediately before the line "class Relationship < ApplicationRecord".
 * In file app/models/relationship.rb, add the following lines immediately after the line "class Relationship < ApplicationRecord":
 ```